cornell-zhang/catalyst2018/lab1/README.md

 --------------------------

 ### Part 1.
 Understanding basic circuits
 In this section, you will wire up some basic circuits that start with a simple analog LED circuit and understand basic logic gates.
-We will finish the lab with implementing a full adder that can add multiple bits.
 A computer contains billions of transistors.
 Logic gates such as the AND gate are made up of these transistors.
 Inside a computer, there could be millions to billions of logic gates depending on the computer all working in conjunction to make the machine run.
-Understanding how these logic and basic circuit work is fundamental to understanding how a computer works.
+Understanding how these logic gates and basic circuits work is fundamental to understanding how a computer works.
 If you are ever in need of assistance, feel free to ask the TA’s for help.
 While you are wiring up circuits, make sure to turn OFF the breadboard power supply.
 Failure to do so may result in the circuit breaking.
 You may refer to Figure 3 below to see the wiring underlying the breadboard.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/BreadboardWiring.png" width="800">